 The Adult Sunflower

-At this adult stage, the blooming sunflower does not follow the sun's path.
+At this adult stage, the blooming sunflower does not follow the sun's path if it's a heliotropic type.
 The stem will have stiffened and the majority of sunflowers will face east, each day awaiting the sunrise.
-Once the seeds fully develop, they must be harvested or protected quickly from the birds that will swoop in to remove and eat all the seeds.
+Once the seeds fully develop, they must be harvested or protected with netting before the birds swoop in to remove and eat all the seeds.